 1) Syllabus Collection

-All instructors are required to provide a syllabus for their students.
-At Avery Point, we collect the syllabi in our server–this helps students who transfer to different universities, as well as instructors who are new to teaching a particular course that has been taught in the past.
+At Avery Point, the Academic Center maintains a database of syllabi in order to help students who transfer to different institutions and instructors who are new to teaching a particular course that has been taught in the past.
 Please use the below form to submit your class’s syllabus–one syllabus for each section you teach.
 The form allows multiple attachments so you only have to fill it out once.

 2) Asynchronous Tutorials